 CSR (Corporate Social Responsibility) is becoming big business as more companies realise that customers and employees want to know that they’re dealing with or working for an ethical company.
 This applies not only to equality and fairness but how green or sustainable the business is in their operating activities.

-Fortunately, this is a time when most businesses, especially global corporations, understand the importance of maintaining a clean public image and an ethical brand when it comes to equality, fair play, and the environment.
+Fortunately, this is a time when most businesses, especially global corporations, understand the importance of maintaining a clean public image.
+As well as an ethical brand when it comes to equality, fair play, and the environment.
 Which means there are more opportunities than ever for those looking to work for companies with a like-minded moral compass.

 Being moral is good for business